rdfostrich/article-jws2018-ostrich/content/storage.md

 ## Storage
 {:#storage}

-In this section, we introduce a storage approach for storing multiple versions of an RDF dataset.
+In this section, we introduce our hybrid IC/CB/TB storage approach for storing multiple versions of an RDF dataset.
-We focus on the aspect of our research question on how to efficiently store and query RDF archives, as introduced in [](#introduction).
-In section [](#querying), we focus on the querying aspect.

-In order to handle VM, DM and VQ queries efficiently, our storage solution is a hybrid IC/CB/TB triple store, as explained in last section.
+[](#storage-overview) shows an overview of the main components.
-In summary, our approach consists of an initial dataset snapshot followed by a delta chain (as in [TailR](cite:cites tailr)), where this chain is compressed in B+Trees for TB-storage (as in [Dydra](cite:cites dydra)).
+Our approach consists of an initial dataset snapshot---stored in [HDT](cite:cites hdt)---followed by a delta chain [](cite:cites tailr).
-Furthermore, we store additional metadata for improving lookup times (as in [HDT](cite:cites hdt)).
-Triple components are encoded in a dictionary for improved compression (as in [HDT](cite:cites hdt)) and we provide multiple indexes for different triple component orders (as in [RDF-3X](cite:cites rdf3x) and [Hexastore](cite:cites hexastore)).
-[](#storage-overview) shows an overview of these main components, which will be explained in more detail in the following sections.
-We end this section with a description of two ingestion algorithms for this storage approach: one batch algorithm, which requires loading the versions in-memory, and one memory-efficient streaming algorithm, which inserts the versions in small-chunks.
+The delta chain uses multiple compressed B+Trees for a TB-storage strategy [](cite:cites dydra), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times [](cite:cites hdt), We discuss each component in more detail, and describe two ingestion algorithms: a memory-intensive batch algorithm and a memory-efficient streaming algorithm.

 <figure id="storage-overview">
 <img src="img/storage-overview.svg" alt="[storage overview]">